|Page 1 of 18:|| |

-more apparent with subsequent viewings.
-The crime story is nothing more than
+and more apparent with subsequent viewings.
+The crime story is nothing

-a pretense - a "MacGuffin", in Hitchcock's phrase - on which to hang this
+more than a pretense - a "MacGuffin", in Hitchcock's phrase - on which

-sensitive and insightful story of the conflict between modernity and the
+to hang this sensitive and insightful story of the conflict between

-Both direction and cinematography are spendid.
+Both direction and cinematography are splendid.
 The simplicity of Amish interiors is shot in a way that makes its austerity almost beautiful, and the barnraising scene is an exercise in cinematic lyricism.

 My one criticism is with the music; certainly not with the venerable Maurice Jarre's score itself, but with its paltry synthesized realization.
 They should have found the money to spring for a full orchestra.

-In short, a highly satisfying, richly themed, and multifacted film which is well worth watching.
+In short, a highly satisfying, richly themed, and multifaceted film which is well worth watching.

 *** This review may contain spoilers ***